EGI-Federation/documentation/content/en/internal/configuration-database/adding-new-projects/_index.md

 ---
-title: "Options for adding a new Project in GocDB"
+title: "Options for adding a new Project in GOCDB"
 weight: 30
 description: >-
      How to create a new Project in GOCDB.